 Here are few helpful forms and resources.
 Contact Us if you have any questions.

-To help our CALMS short-term team leaders evaluate their short-term experience with their Central American partners, we encourage them to do a SWOT analysis while still on the field.
+To help our CALMS global team leaders evaluate their experience with their Central American partners, we encourage them to do a SWOT analysis while still on the field.
 This tool focuses on strengths, weaknesses, opportunities and threats and can also help a team plan their next trip so that it focuses on the outcomes that will be most helpful to address problems and build on the strengths of the Central American partners.
 Here is a good example from one of our teams that has learned how to work strategically, ACTS Network in Austin Texas.

-To help our short-term team leaders and staff see a community from God's perspective, CALMS has prepared this Prayer Walking Guide that shares pertinent scripture to explain and support the concept of "Prayer Walking."
+To help our global team leaders and staff see a community from God's perspective, CALMS has prepared this Prayer Walking Guide that shares pertinent scripture to explain and support the concept of "Prayer Walking."
 Teams have found the process of prayer walking to be very helpful as they seek to understand a community that they hope to serve.

 This document was developed by Pastor Steve Hughey to help CALMS and our cross-cultural partners work together with a common vision and an understanding of how they need to work together.
 There is also a Spanish version available from CALMS by writing to firstname.lastname@example.org.